MassimilianoRozza/dnd5e-obsidian-charactersheet/README.md

 # dnd5e-obsidian-charactersheet
-An obsidian note to replace the apper versione of the character sheet.
+An Obsidian note designed to replace the paper version of the D&5e character sheet.
+Requires manual intervention but allows for high customization.

+> There are some Italian words in the template; please feel free to point them out!

-## Required Plugin
+## Required Plugins
 - BRAT
 - DnD UI Toolkit

-## Instruction Manual
+## Instructions
 To use the template:
-- create a copy;
+1. Create a copy of the template file.
-- view his source code to get confortable with the fields
+2. View its source code to get comfortable with the fields.
-- start by editing the file properties
+3. Start by editing the file properties (frontmatter).
-- DOUBLE CHECK EVERYTHING
+4. **DOUBLE CHECK EVERYTHING** to ensure calculations are correc